 The Herbarium at Kew comprises millions of dried and preserved plant specimens which possess crucial information for scientific research.
 Our ongoing goal is to open up our doors and cabinets by giving virtual access to all of our collections.

-Kew Herbarium currently houses over 6 million preserved botanical specimens that provide information and evidence of plants world-wide, where they grow and plant diversity.
+Kew Herbarium currently houses around 7 million preserved botanical specimens that provide information and evidence of plants world-wide, where they grow and plant diversity.
 The collection represents around 98% of all genera of plants worldwide and has been curated over the past 150 years, making it one of the largest and most important herbarium collections in the world.
 The information held is essential for scientific research into biodiversity, conservation, sustainable development and evolutionary relationships.
 Every plant specimen is housed within cupboards though, meaning that the information is far from the reach of anyone who is unable to visit the Herbarium in person.
 However, through online digitisation, we are able to reveal images of the specimen and information about it to anyone who requires it, such as scientists, artists and historians, no matter where they live in the world.

 At present, only approximately 13% of Kew’s specimens are available online via Kew’s Herbarium Catalogue but this is set to change.
 Every hour, on one camera alone, up to 200 specimen sheets are imaged.
 These images are then uploaded onto crowdsourcing “expeditions” which are put up online.
 This enables volunteers world-wide to access the information which is currently locked away within our Herbarium cupboards and transcribe it.
 The result is a complete dataset corresponding with the images via barcode which, when uploaded onto Kew’s Herbarium Catalogue, will be available for retrieval with a simple online search.